 Shortly after work began, Duff & Phelps encountered challenges in scheduling visits with members due to COVID-19.
 In mid-March it was decided temporarily to suspend the work after completing about 50 percent of the appraisals.

 In mid-April, amid uncertainty as to when normal county operations would resume, MCIT suspended the work all together.
 MCIT’s appraisal project will be completed in 2021.

 Members in this final phase who were not visited by Duff & Phelps will have their buildings appraised in early 2021.
 Those members will receive notification from MCIT shortly for planning purposes.

 In the meantime, their scheduled buildings will be valued using MCIT’s routine indexing to maintain accurate valuations for the 2021 renewal.

 Members that had their buildings appraised this year will see adjustments made to their scheduled values in July, as normal, with no additional contribution owed for the balance of 2020.
 A final appraisal report will be sent to primary contacts in September for review, comment and retention.

 MCIT appreciates each member’s assistance in this important project.
 Questions about the appraisal process can be directed to MCIT Underwriting Manager Gary Severson at 1.866.547.6516, ext.
 6410 or firstname.lastname@example.org.

 MCIT Building Use

-Although MCIT takes great pride in its facility and continues to practice preventive cleaning as recommended by the Centers for Disease Control and Prevention (CDC), MCIT believes it is necessary temporarily to suspend all meetings in the building to further minimize potential exposure of visitors and staff to the COVID-19 virus through May 31.
+Although MCIT takes great pride in its facility and continues to practice preventive cleaning as recommended by the Centers for Disease Control and Prevention (CDC), MCIT believes it is necessary temporarily to suspend all meetings in the building to further minimize potential exposure of visitors and staff to the COVID-19 virus.